outhern-tyle: A Downhome Perspective

 Make chocolate pudding and spread on first layer.
 Refridgerate

-Eat as is when cooled or spread whipped cream or cool whip on top.
+Eat as is when cooled or spread whipped cream

 Oatmeal Cookies